Germans of Romania: 1941 Romanian censuses

 In 1941, the initial number of all ethnic Germans in Romania amounted to as much as 542,325.
-Subsequently, however, in December 1941, after Romania created, incorporated, and administered the Transnistria Governorate, the total number of ethnic Germans increased to 674,307, most notably along with the newly registered Black Sea Germans, solely for the short period between 1941 and 1944.
+Subsequently, however, in December 1941, after Romania created, incorporated, and administered the Transnistria Governorate, the total number of ethnic Germans increased to 674,307, most notably along with the then newly registered Black Sea Germans, solely for the short period between 1941 and 1944.
 It is also important to note the fact that the Germans constituted the second most numerous ethnic group in Romania at that time, after the Romanians, accounting for 4.01% (in April) respectively 3.53% (in December) of the total population.

 Population statistics by settlement (2011)

 The data displayed in the table below highlights notable settlements (of at least 1%) of the German minority in Romania according to the 2011 Romanian census.
 Note that some particular figures might represent a rough estimate.